discombobulateme/magnificent-challenge/README.md

 4. To exit the application type: CTRL + C

 ### Error handling
-You can just run the application using `node index.js`, or give no paramenter, but there will be no set interval.
+You can just run the application using `node index.js`, or give no paramenter, but there will be no set interval.<br>
-That means the program will run absurdly fast and reach 50.000 count in a split of a second 😲 Just exit with typing `Ctrl +C` and restart using the proper parameter
+That means the program will run absurdly fast and reach 50.000 count in a split of a second 😲 <br>
+Just exit with typing `Ctrl +C` and restart using the proper parameter

 # Research references